Meet the camera tech that’s powering modern sports

 Hawk-Eye has expanded from tennis and into Premier League football

 Hawk-Eye is one of the best-known brands when it comes to sporting technology.
 This stems from the immense success it has had throughout tennis competitions such as Wimbledon, with the Hawk-Eye system slotting seamlessly into the game.

 The technology uses computers and cameras to analyse the trajectory of the ball, and then through some heavy data crunching, can predict where a ball landed.
 This is extremely important in tennis as the ball can reach speeds in excess of 150mph, making it very difficult to call a ball in or out using only the naked eye.

 Hawk-Eye has also been used extensively in television coverage, allowing home viewers to see vital stats, figures, and diagrams of ball speed and landing areas – something which has now become a staple throughout all broadcasts.

 The Premier League also uses the visual review system throughout football matches, following a £10 million deal in 2013 that secured Hawk-Eye installation in every top-tier stadium in the league.
-In fact, following the success of the technology in the top flight, it is now rumoured to be set to roll out throughout the Championship.
+In fact, following the success of the technology in the top flight, it is now rumored to be set to roll out throughout the Championship.

 Hawk-Eye and the NRL Bunker are made possible thanks to high-tech cameras and show the additional scrutiny that is going into sports within the professional era.
 For the most part, reactions to the additional review protocols have been positive, however, the journey hasn’t always been straightforward.
-Some sceptics believe video officials meddle with the game and ultimately slow down play, which damages the live experience.
+Some skeptics believe video officials meddle with the game and ultimately slow down play, which damages the live experience.